subhylahiri/numpy_linalg_extras/README.md

 Because the underlying BLAS/LAPACK routines raise runtime warnings when passed `inf` or `nan`, these values are excluded from tests.
 Most of these functions return all `nan`s in such cases.
+Low rank matrices are not properly tested yet.

 ## To dos